yeshua453/website/docs/cookbook/theming.md

 #### `overlay_color`

 Defines the ink response focus, hover, and splash colors.
-If specified, it is resolved against one of `MaterialState.FOCUSED`, `MaterialState.HOVERED`, and `MaterialState.PRESSED`.
+If specified, it is resolved against one of `ControlState.FOCUSED`, `ControlState.HOVERED`, and `ControlState.PRESSED`.

 ### `PageTransitionsTheme` class